Explore Results for the 2022 NAEP Reading Assessment

 How Did Students Perform in Reading?

-In 2019, average reading scores were lower for both fourth- and eighth-grade students compared to 2017: scores were lower by 1 point at fourth grade and lower by 3 points at eighth grade.
-At grade 12, the average score was 2 points lower in comparison to 2015.
-Average scores at grades 4 and 8 were higher compared to the first reading assessment in 1992; however, the average score at grade 12 was lower in comparison to 1992.
+In 2022, average reading scores were lower for both fourth- and eighth-grade students compared to 2019: scores were lower by 3 point at both grades.
+Average scores at both grades were not significantly different in comparison to the first reading assessment in 1992.

 More detailed reading assessment results are available throughout this Report Card.